 Sanders and his team then examined the samples, looking at the locations of genetic markers called single nucleotide polymorphisms (SNPs).
 He then measured the number of times a given SNP showed up in the samples.
 Since Sander’s twins were non-identical, any SNPs consistently found in the in the same place probably had to do with being gay.

-Only five SNPs appeared over and over again in the same locations, and two were particularly common.
 One was found in the Xq28 region of the X chromosome, while the other was found in the 8q12 region on chromosome 8.
 Both regions contain many genes, however, so the next step will be determining which ones might influence sexual orientation.
 Sanders also plans to take DNA samples from straight men and compare them to gay men to see what the differences are.

 The GOP’s plan to attack the science behind human contribution to climate change would be a mistake.
 Using their majority to challenge scientific evidence could bolster the thought the GOP is more focused on the interests of big business, then in the future of our children.
 The changing climate is all part of the Earths’ natural cycle, and human excess is a contributing factor.
 Instead of attacking science, finding alternate methods to produce energy seems to be a better focus point.
 Why are we still using combustible engines to travel?
 Why are we burning coal and utilizing nuclear power for electricity?